OmenApps/django-tomselect/README.md

 ----

-## Widgets
+## Form Fields

-The widgets pass attributes necessary to make autocomplete requests to the HTML element via the dataset property.
+The form fields pass attributes necessary to make autocomplete requests to the HTML element via the dataset property.
 The Tom Select element is then initialized from the attributes in the dataset property.